67th Combat Support Hospital (United States): History

-Deployed in support of Operation Iraqi Freedom (OIF) from January 2004 to January 2005 running split based operations in Mosul and Tikrit.
+The 67th Combat Support Hospital (minus) deployed in support of Operation Iraqi Freedom (OIF) from January 2004 to January 2005 running split based operations in Mosul and Tikrit.
+The reason the unit is called "minus" is that the 67th CSH was only the Hospital Unit Base (HUB) of the old 296-bed CSH TOE (HUB and HUS), that was to be rounded out with the Hospital Unit Surgical (HUS) from either the 420th or the 422nd Medical Company from the USAR.
+Neither of these units were activated to deploy with the 67th CSH.
+The 67th CSH had requested individual augmentation for low density, high demand AOCs and MOSs, as well as additional equipment in anticipation of the challenges the unit would face in Iraq.
+All of these requests for augmentation were denied.
 The Task Force (TF) 67 Headquarters and Company B operated out of Forward Operating Base (FOB) Diamondback, and Company A operating out of FOB Speicher.
-TF 67 also provided the nucleus of the Medical Unit that operated as the first medical support at the Baghdad Central Detention Facility (Abu Ghraib), augmented by the 848th Forward Surgical Team (FST) and individual medical personnel augmentees from other 2nd Medical Brigade Units.
+The 67th CSH shipped all of the organic CSH equipment to include its vehicles in preparation for the evolving mission set.
+Shortly after arriving in the unit reception area the 67th CSH was directed to prepare to occupy and staff the 26-bed hospitals at Tikrit and Mosul, as well as to provide the base element for the Baghdad Central Detention Facility(Abu Ghraib), augmented by the 848th Forward Surgical Team (FST) and individual medical personnel augmentees from other 2nd Medical Brigade Units.
 TF 67 initial fell under the command and control of the 30th Medical Brigade who had deployed from Heidelberg, Germany, in support of OIF 1.
 Shortly after TF 67 assumed its deployment mission in Iraq the 30th Medical Brigade was replaced by the Army Reserve 2nd Medical Brigade.
 The 2nd Medical Brigade was replaced about nine months later by the 44th Medical Brigade based out of Fort Bragg.
 TF 67 was replaced in Iraq by the Army Reserve's 228th Combat Support Hospital based out of Texas.
+TF 67 CSH received the Meritorious Unit Commendation (MUC) for its exceptional medical services provided during its deployment to Iraq for Operation Iraqi Freedom for the period 5 JAN 2004 to 15 DEC 2004.
+The hospital and its Soldiers served during two campaigns while on this deployment: Transition of Iraq: May 2, 2003 – June 28, 2004; and Iraqi Governance: June 29, 2004 – December 15, 2005.